I Trust: Background and release

 On February 18, 2020, it was reported that (G)I-dle were set to comeback in mid-March ahead of their world tour I-Land: Who Am I. It was also reported that the group were filming a music video on the same day.
 The release, however, was postponed due to the COVID-19 pandemic.

 On March 19, 2020, Cube Entertainment announced that (G)I-dle would be making a comeback with an extended play in early April.
 They had already completed their album jacket photoshoot, filming of the music video and were in the final stages of comeback preparations.
-Later the same month, Cube officially announced their comeback with the released artwork teaser image of the third mini-album I Trust through their official social network service.
+Later the same month, Cube officially announced their comeback with the released artwork teaser image of the third EP I Trust through their official social network service.
 The teaser contains the album name and release date.

 I Trust is (G)I-dle's third release in the 'I' series, following I Am and I Made.
 I Trust comes from setting the subject of belief as "myself".
 The theme of the album is 'I trust = I trust myself' and through this (G)I-dle showcases their own unique confidence.
 Soyeon revealed she got inspired by watching isekai anime, KonoSuba: God's Blessing on this Wonderful World!
 Legend of Crimson for the whole album concept.